jiangwenyuan/nuster/README.md

 # Manager

-Nuster can be managed via a manager API which endpoints is defined by `uri` and can be accessed by making HTTP requests along with some headers.
+Nuster can be managed via a manager API which endpoints is defined by `uri` and can be accessed by making HTTP requests along with some headers

 **Enable and define the endpoint uri and purge method**